Robert-van-Engelen/Forth500/README.md

 # A Complete Forth System for the SHARP PC-E500(S)

-A complete Forth system based on the excellent ANS Forth compiler for the PC-E500(S) by Sébastien Furic.
+A Forth system based on the excellent ANS Forth compiler for the PC-E500(S) by Sébastien Furic.

 The PC-E500 is a powerful pocket computer introduced in 1989 that saw a [PC-E500S](https://en.wikipedia.org/wiki/Sharp_PC-E500S) successor in 1995.

+The code is rewritten and optimized to be faster and more compact.
+The `docol` fetch-execute cycle is 40% more efficient.
+Words are case-insensitive and can be typed in upper/lower/mixed case.
+Included are the binaries for unexpanded 32KB machines and expanded >96KB machines.
+Also included is the XASM assembler with documentation translated to English to rebuild the Forth500 system.

 A User Guide is forthcoming...